VenturaNotes/Knowledge/- Topics/Generator.md

 ## Synthesis
 -
 ## Source [^1]
 - 1. A program that accepts the definition of an operation that is to be accomplished, and automatically constructs a program for the purpose.
-The earliest example of this kind of program was the sort generator, which took a specification of the file format and the sorted order required, and produced a sorting program.
-This was followed by report generators, which constructed programs to print reports from files containing information in a specified format.
+The earliest example of this kind of program was the [[sort generator]], which took a specification of the file format and the sorted order required, and produced a sorting program.
+This was followed by [[report generator|report generators]], which constructed programs to print reports from files containing information in a specified format.
 The best-known program of this kind is RPG II.
 See also APPLICATION GENERATOR.
 2. An element $g$ of a group $G$ with the property that the various powers